-If you file a due process complaint against your child's school district, within 10 calendar days of receiving your due process complaint, the district must give you prior written notice or a response regarding the alleged special education violation, unless the district has already given such a notice (see page 9).
-The prior written notice that the district gives you must include:
+If you file a due process complaint against your child's educational agency, within 10 calendar days of receiving your due process complaint, the educational agency must give you prior written notice or a response regarding the alleged special education violation, unless the educational agency has already given such a notice.

+The prior written notice that the educational agency gives you must include:

-- A description of the action that your request or complaint is about.
-This could be an action the district wanted to take or an action it refused to take.
-The district also must explain in its response why the school wanted to take the action or refused to take the action; - A description of all methods it used to evaluate your child, records about your child and reports the district used to make its decision to take the action or not take the action; - A description of other choices the IEP team considered for your child and the reason(s) why it rejected those choices; and - A description of other factors that were relevant to the district's decision to take or not take an action.
+- A description of the action that your request or due process complaint is about.
+This could be an action the educational agency wanted to take or an action it refused to take.
+The educational agency also must explain in its response why the school wanted to take the action or refused to take the action. - A description of all methods it used to evaluate your child, records about your child, and reports the educational agency used to make its decision to take the action or not take the action - A description of other choices the IEP team considered for your child and the reason(s) why it rejected those choices - A description of other factors that were relevant to the educational agency's decision to take or not take an action

-The school district also must give you information about free or low-cost legal help and other relevant services you could get.
+The educational agency also must give you information about free or low-cost legal help and other relevant services you could get.